BenTheCloudGuy/lab-ansible-101/labs/lab01/lab01.md

 ## Setup SPN to be used by Ansible ##

+For Ansible to execute correctly you'll need to create a new SPN with sufficient permissions to perform the assigned tasks.
+For this Demo we want to assign it Owner to the Subscription because we are creating resources and assigning RBAC with it.

 ```bash
 # Export the variables (optional, for the current session)
 export AZURE_TENANT=$(az account show --query tenantId -o tsv)